Pasta Grammar

 Begin by placing the figs in a bowl and submerge them in warm water.
 Allow them to soak for 20-30 minutes, then roughly chop them.
 Preheat an oven to 355 degrees F (180 C).

-In a large bowl, combine the eggs and sugar.
-Whisk them with a hand mixer until the mixture is white and creamy.
-Add the lard and continue to whisk until it is well-incorporated.
+Take a large bowl and combine the eggs and sugar in it.
+Whisk the mixture with a hand mixer until it turns white and creamy.
+Add the lard to the bowl and continue to whisk until it is completely blended.
+After that, use a spatula to stir in the rose water and cinnamon (if you decide to use them).

-When all of the flour is mixed in, transfer the dough to a clean work surface.
-Press it into a flat pancake shape and spread a handful of chopped nuts and figs on top.
-Fold and knead them into the dough, then repeat until all of the nuts and figs are evenly mixed in.
+Once all the flour is fully incorporated, transfer the dough to a clean work surface.
+Press it down into a flat pancake shape, and sprinkle a handful of chopped nuts and figs over the top.
+Fold the dough over and knead it until the nuts and figs are evenly distributed.
+Repeat this process until all of the nuts and figs are mixed in well.

-Cut the dough into two, equal portions.
-Roll each out into a sausage shape, about 3 inches (7.5 cm) in diameter.
-Take care to ensure that the width is even, and the "sausage" doesn't have large gaps or cracks.
-Place them on a parchment-lined baking sheet and gently press them to flatten them slightly.
+Divide the dough into two equal portions and roll each one into a sausage shape, approximately 3 inches (7.5 cm) in diameter.
+Make sure to keep the width uniform, without any large gaps or cracks in the dough.
+Place the sausages onto a baking sheet lined with parchment paper and gently flatten them a little by pressing down on them.

-Slice each dough portion into straight, thumb-width segments.
-Arrange the cut biscotti sideways on a parchment-lined baking sheet.
-It's ok to crowd them in if necessary, they won't expand at all.
-Bake a further 10 minutes.
+Cut each portion of the dough into straight, thumb-width segments.
+Arrange the biscotti slices sideways on a baking sheet lined with parchment paper.
+It's acceptable to place them close together if needed, as they will not expand.
+Bake for an additional 10 minutes.
 Allow the cookies to cool completely before serving.
 Store in a plastic bag or a sealed container for up to two weeks.

 Buon appetito!